TheNextGuy32/peace-of-westfalia/rules.md

 Whenever a Player places a dice on a province with a dice of the opposing Faith, both dice are removed.
 Once all Players have placed their dice, provinces/Principalities convert:

-Within their own territory - Dice of your religion placed on heretical provinces you control convert the province they’re on, and an additional heretical province of your choice that you control that does not have a heretical dice on it.
+Within their own territory - Dice of your religion placed on heretical provinces you control convert the province they're on, and an additional heretical province of your choice that you control that does not have a heretical dice on it.

 In a neighboring Player-controlled province - Dice placed on heretical provinces of opposing Players convert the province they were placed on.